Bradley Walsh is one of the most popular entertainers on British television and things are about to get even busier f.

 But how much do you really know about the Watford-born entertainer?
-Here are 8 surprising facts about the 55-year-old TV star.
+Here are 8 surprising facts about the TV star.

 1. Bradley was a professional footballer